flyingbytes/flyingbytes.github.io/_posts/2017-06-11-Android-Ode.markdown

 The Android Platform is one of my favourite, if not my most favourite, platform to develop for.

 I want to tell you exaclty why I think Google makes a good job regarding Android.
-Nevertheless, I want to highlight some problem too, because let's face it TODO2x: Nobody's perfect.
+Nevertheless, I want to highlight some problem too, because be realistic: Nobody's perfect.

 ## The Development Enviroment